Dr. Nicholas Kardaras, PH. D., LCSW-R

 David lives in Austin, TX with his daughter Emily and their two golden retrievers Brewster & Lady, and enjoys being a father, reading mythology & novels, playing golf, boating, and helping others find their purpose, meaning and true path.
 He is currently working on a documentary film and tv series that shines a light on this growing epidemic of the millennial age and ways we may just be able to overcome it.

 Sarah White is a Licensed Master Social Worker.
-She graduated from the University of Houston, Graduate College of Social work in 2016 with a specialization in clinical social work with academic honors as a member of the Phi Theta Kappa honor society.
+She graduated from the University of Houston, Graduate College of Social work with a specialization in clinical social work with academic honors as a member of the Phi Theta Kappa honor society.
 She was a Globe Youth Fellow and specialized in work with young adults, adolescents, and children.
 While participating in the Globe Youth Fellowship she was trained in Trauma-Focused Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, and Brief Targeted Interventions.
 She began her career working with mothers suffering from addiction who were involved with child protective services at the Council on Recovery in Houston.

 Sarah spent two years working in acute psychiatric hospitals and has extensive experience in assessing and treating severe mental illness.
 She has led a team of therapists as the Clinical director in an acute psychiatric hospital and worked to coordinate services, care, and interventions in accordance with state regulations and best practices.